seriaati/zzz-guides/CONTRIBUTING.md

 In the skill section, you might need to reference UI buttons.
 Use the following format:

-Of course!
-Here is the data converted into a Markdown table.

 | Image | UI Button Name | Tag |
 | :---: | :---: | :---: |
 | ![Basic Attack](https://api.hakush.in/zzz/UI/Icon_Normal.webp) | Basic Attack | `<basic>` |